cristianoliveira/boulderando/README.md

 ## Environment Variables

-Before deploying your version of the app, make sure you have set all variables declared in `.env.exaple` into vercel platform: `https://vercel.com/crisoliveira/<your-project>/settings`
+Before deploying your version of the app, make sure you have set all variables declared in `.env.example` into vercel platform: `https://vercel.com/crisoliveira/<your-project>/settings`

 ## Deploy your own using Vercel